CourageZimhunga10/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Write a function that concatenates two strings.

 ## 2-strncpy.c
 Write a function that copies a string.

+## 3-strcmp.c
+Write a function that compares two strings.

+##